HannahRice/Multi-segment-foot/README.md

 # Multi-segment-foot
-Matlab code: function that uses plantar pressure data to obtain the relative force acting under three segments (rearfoot, midfoot and forefoot) of the foot  during running stance and the location of the centre of pressure of each segment in a global motion capture coordinate system
+Matlab code function that uses plantar pressure data to obtain the relative force acting under three segments (rearfoot, midfoot and forefoot) of the foot  during running stance and the location of the centre of pressure of each segment in a global motion capture coordinate system

 % Hannah Rice August 2025